Reasons to love these seasons

 - The smell, the smell of cinnamon, nutmeg and spiced apple.
 Partly because the shops have gone OTT again.
 But those smells remind me of mince pies, puddings and winter.

-- The excitment.
-If you are one of the fotunate, your children will begin to get excited.
-That excitment is infectious.
+- The excitement.
+If you are one of the fortunate, your children will begin to get excited.
+That excitement is infectious.
 You could give them a pair of socks and an apple.
 They just love it.

 - Christmas lights, lit up against a dark sky.
 Twinkling like your own personal light show.